cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

     boolean bTrueBranch = token.getAsBoolean("branch");

-    // Use case 2: A user may want to compare the records emitted by "PurchaseByCustomer"
+    // Use case 2: You may want to compare the records emitted by "PurchaseByCustomer"
     // and "PurchaseByProduct", in order to find which job is generating more records:

     String flattenReduceOutputRecordsCounterName = "org.apache.hadoop.mapreduce.TaskCounter.REDUCE_OUTPUT_RECORDS";